An interference-based method for the detection of strongly lensed gravitational waves

 In order to find the host galaxies, we propose a targeted observation strategy.
-First, we conduct an ordinary survey ($600s$ exposure time) utilizing the CSST~\citep{2011SSPMA..41.1441Z}, which has a field of view around $1.1$ square degrees.
-The primary objective of this survey is to systematically scan the sky localization envelope of multi-signal SLGWs and subsequently select the GGSL systems which are observable.
+First, we conduct an ordinary survey ($600s$ exposure time) utilizing the CSST, which has a field of view around $1.1$ square degrees.
+The primary objective of this step is to systematically scan the sky localization envelope of multiple-image SLGWs and subsequently select the GGSL systems which are observable.
 Here, we employ two criteria to assess the observability of GGSL systems: $M_\mathrm{AB} < 26$, and $\theta_{\mathrm{E}}^{2}>r_{s}^{2}+(s / 2)^{2}$, where $\theta_\mathrm{E}$ represents the Einstein radius, $s$ denotes the seeing (for CSST $s=0.135^{''}$), and $r_s$ stands for the unlensed source size.
-The second criteria denotes the requirement of being able to distinguish multiple images of each GGSL.
-It is worth noting that we scan the sky localization envelope region, rather than the overlapping region, of the multiple GW counterparts.
-In Supplementary Figure~\ref{fig:localization_selected}, we show the sky localization result for the three SLGWs identified in Figure~\ref{fig:identified_pair}.
-Each panel has four counters representing quadruple counterparts.
-It is obviously that the injected sky location (dashed curve) is safely within the envelope of the sky localization.
+The second criteria denotes the requirement of being able to distinguish multiple images in the GGSL system.

-Subsequently, we propose using the JWST~\citep{Gardner:2006ky}, which has a higher limiting magnitude, for follow-up observations ($1000s$) for each of the targeted GGSLs.
+Subsequently, we propose to use JWST, which has a larger aperture than CSST, for dedicated follow-up observations for each of the targeted GGSLs.
+We propose a $1000s$ exposure for each of the targets.
+According to the JWST Exposure Time Calculator, \url{https://jwst.etc.stsci.edu}, an exposure time of $1000s$ yields an SNR $>33$ for a point source with magnitude $<26$~\cite{Pickering_2016} in F$200$W band.
+The choice ensures the quality of lens image reconstruction.
 This strategy is cost-effective since CSST observation will only select around $3$ quadurple-image GGSLs per square degree.
 Hence, the subsequent JWST observations time is about $1$ hour in total for $3$ candidates.